Bhavexx/YAYA-CAR-SERVICES/README.md

 Design / Structure Notes:

-The site is relatively simple and clean, focusing on main service categories.
+The site is relatively simple and clean, focusing on the main service categories.

 It includes navigation links (“Food Transport”, “Luggage”, “Public Transport”, “Contact Us”).

-There is a “Switch Theme” option (likely for dark / light mode).
+There is a “Switch Theme” option (likely for dark/light mode).

 The page uses images/icons for Economy / Comfort / Premium.